Art Collector (magazine)

-Art Collector, formerly Australian Art Collector, is a quarterly art magazine.
-It primarily covers Australian contemporary and Indigenous Australian art, and also features New Zealand and international artists.
+Art Collector, previously known as Australian Art Collector, is a quarterly Australian art magazine that was first published in July 1997.
+The magazine primarily covers Australian contemporary and Indigenous Australian art, and also features artists from New Zealand and internationally.
+It is based in Sydney, New South Wales, Australia and is published in English.
+The magazine is known for its in-depth articles about artists, gallerists, and art collectors, as well as news of upcoming exhibitions in Australia and New Zealand.
+It is available in both print and online formats.

+As of March 2025, the editor-in-chief is Susan Borham, with Robert Buratti serving as the editorial director and editor.
+Notable art collectors featured in the magazine include Simon Mordant, Corbett and Yueji Lyon, John Kaldor, Gene Sherman, and Colin and Elizabeth Laverty.

 History

 Art Collector was launched in 1997 in Sydney, Australia.
 Shortly after its foundation the magazine was briefly in the news when text from one of its articles was used without acknowledgement by art critic Robert Hughes, when writing for Time magazine.

 Description

 Art Collector is a quarterly art magazine, which features articles about artists, gallerists and art collectors; news of upcoming exhibitions in Australia and New Zealand, and issues affecting the art world.
 The magazine is available in print (sold in newsagents or by subscription) and online.